The Ultimate Driveway Paving Cost Guide: How Much to Budget in 2026?

 Site Preparation

 Site preparation can lead to extra fees, as it often involves additional time and labour.
-For example, if the current material needs to be removed before laying the new one, it calls for demolition work and debris removal, extending the project’s timeframe.
+For example, if the current driveway material needs to be removed before laying the new one, demolition work and debris removal will extend the project’s timeline and increase the overall driveway replacement cost.

 Protective Coatings